Dunbar High School

 - Shirts or blouses shall be appropriately fastened in accord with the design of that shirt or blouse.
 The length shall extend beyond the waist level.

-- Transparent or see-through tops, bare midriff, strapless, low-cut clothing, or tops and outfits that provide minimum coverage or are of a suggestive nature are prohibited; halters, backless dresses or tops, tube tops, tank tops, muscle shirts, sleeveless t shirt or any clothing which may be distracting are prohibited.
-Sleeveless blouses must cover the shoulder for females.
+- Transparent or see-through tops, bare midriff, strapless, low-cut clothing, or tops and outfits that provide minimum coverage or are of a suggestive nature are prohibited; halters, backless dresses or tops, tube tops, tank tops, muscle shirts, or any clothing which may be distracting are prohibited.
+Sleeveless blouses must cover the shoulder.

 - Any articles of clothing or jewelry that could likely cause injury-such as chains, bracelets, rings, chokers with or without spikes, or studs-are prohibited.
 Wallet chains of any length are prohibited.